ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 Individual assignments describe policies specific to the assignment.
 Some general policies for the course are here.

-### Lab Reports and Academic Integrity

-You can use code that we provide or that your group develops in lab as part of your lab report.
-Your lab reports can be public.
-All of the *writing* in lab reports must be your own.
+### Artificial Intelligence

-You **can** use an AI assistant like ChatGPT or Copilot to help you author lab reports or write code in this class.
-If you do, you are **required** to include a section of your lab report that shows:
+You **can** use an AI assistant like ChatGPT or Copilot to help you write code in this class.
+If you do, you are **required** to include a section that shows:

 - The prompts you gave to ChatGPT, or the context in which you used Copilot autocomplete